9 Sad Symphonies

 9 Sad Symphonies is the fifth studio album by English singer and songwriter Kate Nash.
 Preceded by the release of "Misery", "Horsie", "Wasteman", "Millions of Heartbeats", "Space Odyssey 2001" and "My Bile", the album was released on 21 June 2024 via Kill Rock Stars and comprises ten tracks, of which nine were sad.
-Positive reviews came from The Line of Best Fit, Hot Press, The Times, DIY, MusicOMH, and The Independent, though reviewers from National World, The Skinny, The i Paper, Renowned for Sound, The Guardian, and the The Irish Times were more critical.
+Positive reviews came from The Line of Best Fit, Hot Press, The Times, DIY, MusicOMH, and The Independent, though reviewers from National World, The Skinny, The i Paper, Renowned for Sound, The Guardian, and The Irish Times were more critical.

 Background and singles

 By 2024, Nash had released the albums Made of Bricks (2007), My Best Friend Is You (2010), Girl Talk (2013), and Yesterday Was Forever (2018) and created the musical Only Gold.
 She worked on the latter with Andy Blankenbuehler and Frederik Thaae, with whom she recorded 9 Sad Symphonies between 2020 and 2021.
 The pair would discuss ideas over Zoom, from which Nash would compose melodies and lyrics and Thaae would produce.
 Nash did not have a label or a manager at time of recording, having been dropped by her label in 2012 and having fired her manager during the pandemic, and released the album's first few singles whenever she felt like it.

 Nash released the single "Misery" in May 2021.
 The track dealt with the feelings of depression she had felt during the COVID-19 pandemic.
 She stated in an interview the month after that her album would arrive later that year.
 That September, she released "Horsie", the first track she had written during the pandemic.
 A country song, the track was accompanied by a music video shot at the Grand Canyon, as she had visited it earlier that year as part of her Safely Out the Bedroom Tour, a series of outdoor gigs she had livestreamed.
 A further single, "Wasteman", was released in August 2022 and entailed Nash encouraging listeners to break up with poor partners.
 A combination of garage and piano melodies, the track was alongside a music video starring Danny Dyer, his daughter Sunnie, and Gaby Diaz.
 Alexandra Pollard of The Independent wrote that the track "starts off softly, evoking some of the gentler tracks on Made of Bricks, before going full disco at the halfway point".